RamyaGuru/jarvis_leaderboard/docs/index.md

 The test data splits are pre-determined, if the exact test IDs are not used, then the code might result in errors.

-3) Add at least two columns: `id` and `prediction` in the csv file using your model.
+5) Add at least two columns: `id` and `prediction` in the csv file using your model.
 The `jarvis_leaderboard/rebuild.py` script will parse the data in the csv.zip file, and will calculate and analyze several metrics.
 The `id `should be identifier in the test split set and `prediction` is your model prediction.

 We recommend to name this folder as your model name, e.g. `alignn_models`, `cfid_models`, `cgcnn_models` etc.

+6) Add metadata info in the `metadata.json` file, an example is given in the `jarvis_leaderboard/benchmarks/alignn_models/metadata.json`.
+Also, add a `run.py` and `run.sh` scripts to reproduce the model predictions.

-3) Make a pull-request to the original repo.
+7) Make a pull-request to the original repo.

 ## Adding model benchmarks to new dataset
 To add a new dataset